bahrus/be-selectable/README.md

 Additional features:

+- [ ] List for client-side address changes
 - [ ] Configure class name
 - [ ] Allow for transform to be specified on host container